aruruka/aruruka-blog/content/post/learning-kafka-theory-3-topic-replication/index.md

 ![](kafka-theory_topic_replication-3.png "Diagram-3: Example: Topic-A with 2 partitions and replication factor of 2")

 This time, for Partition 0, Broker 101 is going to be the leader, while Broker 102 is going to be a replica, or ISR.

+As you can see, the replication goes from Partition 0 on Broker 101 to Partition 0 on Broker 102.

+Similarly, for Partition 1, there's going to be Broker 102 that will be the leader for Partition 1, and then the replication will happen all the way to Partition 1 on Broker 103.

+So that's the important thing.